Yale Experiment Would Re-Animate The Brain After Person Dies, Critics Say It Would Be ‘Fate Worse Than Death’

 The scientists at Yale University disagree.
 Stephen Latham, director of the Yale Interdisciplinary Center for Bioethics, said the brains that are re-animated are not “alive” in the way we think of it.

 “The brain is not conscious,” he said.
-“It’s not a pig brain in a vat wondering where it is. … It isn’t the sort of sci-fi thing where you wake up and think, ‘I can’t see anything or feel anything.’ ”
+“It’s not a pig brain in a vat wondering where it is. … It isn’t the sort of sci-fi thing where you wake up and think, ‘I can’t see anything or feel anything.'”

-The pig brains that were successfully re-animated were taken from a slaughterhouse and a system of tubes and reservoirs called BrainEx was then used to carry oxygen to the brain stem and other parts of the brain, WMUR reported.
+The pig brains that were successfully re-animated were taken from a slaughterhouse and a system of tubes and reservoirs, called BrainEx, were then used to carry oxygen to the brain stem and other parts of the brain, WMUR reported.

 The re-animated brains could be used to test for brain diseases, like Alzheimer’s, Latham said.
 Researchers could also use the brain tissue to see what effects certain drugs have on it.